iotflows/iotflows-py/README.md

 4. Define cloud actions that can be called from other IoT devices/web applications.

 ## Installation
-Use `pip` to install the iotflows python module:
+Use `pip3` to install the iotflows python module:

 ```
-pip3 install iotflows-py
+sudo pip3 install iotflows
 ```

+Note: only Python3 is supported for this module.

 ## Usage